anirudhchintha95/calculator-language/README.md

 ## Time Spent

-We spent approximately 12 hours to complete the project.
+We spent approximately 60 hours collectively to complete the project.

 ## Code Testing